adifucan/magento2-dev-box-test/README.md

 2. Run `& ".\install.ps1"` in PowerShell - during command execution you will be asked for your magento repo credentials
 3. Open in browser http://localhost:1748/

+## Configuring PhpStorm
+:information_source: We suggest to make magento2-dev-box directory as your project directory in PhpStorm

+If you want to configure PhpStorm automatically, run `configure_php_storm` script.
+It will set up remote PHP interpreter.

 ## Debug your PHP in Docker with Intellij/PHPStorm and Xdebug
 1. Create new server to PhpStorm Servers:
    - Name: {{your server name}}